Every week in Shabbat (Sabbath) synagogue services around the world the Torah and Haftarah (prophetic) portions are read.

 Because He revealed His identity to them by using the Messianic prophecies in Scripture, we can know for certain that this is an effective method for sharing Yeshua HaMashiach (Jesus the Messiah) with the Jewish People.

 That is why Bibles For Israel wants to place a copy of the Messianic Prophecy Bible into the hands of every Jewish person.
-That Bible will highlight the Messianic prophecies using Jewish terminology and evidence.
+This Bible will highlight the Messianic prophecies using Jewish terminology and evidence.

 The Missing Prophecies in the Haftarah